ShevinuM/Cant-Stop/Code Snippets/turn_func.md

 # Taking A Turn
-This class involves a lot of heavy logic to determine where the cubes must / can be placed based on the current status of the board since there's a lot of possibilities.
+This functionality involves a lot of heavy logic to determine where the cubes must / can be placed based on the current status of the board since there's a lot of possibilities.

 ## Structure
-- I'm only going to include the neccesary instance variables here.
+- There's a lot of methods, instance variables and classes involved in this functionality.
+I'll try to explain the structure as best as I can but I'm not including all of them here.
+I'll only include the most important ones.
+If you run the game, there might be some bugs related to the colours of the board updating later than expected but this is a GUI bug and I have throughly tested the backend and my data structures are updating properly.
+The functionality also works as expected.

 ## Logic
 - When the user clicks the start game button, a new instance of the turn class is created.
 Then the roll dice button is visible and game has started.
 The text of the start game button also changes to End Turn, so the same button is used to start the game and end the turn.